latentspace.

 )

-To determine the ROOF voxel, simply check the condition of the upper voxel.
-Likewise, to determine the CORNER voxel, simply check previous voxel, next voxel, front voxel, back voxel.
-The diagram below shows how red voxels are estimated to be CORNER voxels.
-Please refer to the link above for detailed code related to determining the voxel condition.
+To determine the ROOF voxel, it is sufficient to check the condition of the upper voxel.
+Likewise, to determine the CORNER voxel, the previous, next, front, and back voxels are checked.
+The diagram below shows how the red voxels are identified as CORNER voxels.
+The link above provides the detailed code for determining the voxel condition.

 Determining the voxel's condition